 Local Advertising is Yelp's most valuable business

 Yelp generates a major portion of its revenue from local advertising.
 We estimate that around 80% of its overall revenue in 2015 will be generated through local advertising.
 Its local advertising platform leverages the power of inbound marketing, which leads to a higher customer conversion rate than traditional display advertising.
 We expect its local advertising revenue to grow in the coming years, as it expands in multiple international markets.

 Huge repository of local business reviews and large user base

 Proven expansion and market development strategy

 Yelp has a proven market development strategy which it uses to expand into new markets in the United States, Canada and Europe.
-It plans to expand globally into multiple countries across the world - to achieve which, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses, and ramp up quickly even in new markets.
-It expanded operations to 20 countries in 2012, and in the first half has extended its reach to 2 more countires.
+It plans to expand globally into multiple countries across the world - to achieve this, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses, and ramp up quickly, even in new markets.
+It expanded its operations to 20 countries in 2012, and in the first half has extended its reach to 2 more countires.
 Going forward, it plans to continue its rapid expansion spree in the US as well as abroad.

 Large community and network effects